tosca-wilson/learning-journal/learnings.md

 Covered objects, properties and methods.
 The refresher on methods being an object property containing a function definition was useful.
 Also covered loops and iteration.

 9 Jan 2020
 JS course.
-Completed Section3 .
+Completed Section3.
 Time logged = 45min
 Went over how JS works behind the scenes in terms of execution.

 10 Jan 2020
 JS course.
-Completed Section3 .
+Completed Section3.
 Time logged = 45min
 Covered hoisting and scoping, and the 'this' keyword.

 11 Jan 2020
 JS course.
-Completed Section3 .
-Time logged =
+Started Section4.
+Time logged = 25min
 JS in the browser.

+12 Jan 2020
+JS Course.
+Continued with Section4.
+Time logged = Started working on Pig Game.